Symbology for elliptic multiple polylogarithms and the symbol prime: Review of Elliptic Multiple Polylogarithms

 which is in general not true if we use $\Omega^{(1)}(0)\equiv2\log\eta(\tau)$.
 To reconcile both sides, we expand $\gamt{1}{w'}{w}=\Omega^{(1)}(w-w')-\Omega^{(1)}(-w')$ to arrive at the following regularization for elliptic multiple polylogarithms:

 where $\Delta= g_{2}^{3}-27g_{3}^{2}$ is the discriminant of the elliptic curve.
-The second equality will be explained in the next section and the third equality shows that this regularization is actually independent of the normalization of the torus.
+The second equality will be explained in the next section and the third equality shows that this regularization is actually independent of the way we rescale the torus.